 Respect the intricacy and importance of mandatory e-filing.
 See O'Connor's Texas Rules, Filing Documents, ch.
 1-C. Anticipate problems with the new procedure and technology.
 File early and confirm the filing.
-Confirm returns of service are file-stamped.
-See page 62,V.
+Assure returns of service are file-stamped.
+See page 63,V.

-3. 2014 Changes to Rules 21a, Methods of Service, and New Rule 21c, Privacy Protection Note important changes to Rule 21a, effective January 1, 2014, see page 90.
+3. Note important changes to Rule 21a, effective January 1, 2014, see page 90.
 Generally documents filed electronically are served electronically.
 Electronic service is complete on transmission to the serving party's electronic filing service provider.
 Three days are added to prescribed period for action, for mail service only.
 Service by commercial delivery service is complete upon deposit with the delivery service.
-Rule 21a(b)(1).
+Rule 21a(b)(l).
 Service by fax is complete upon receipt.
+A party may offer proof of non-receipt, Rule 21a(e).
 As to e-serving, see O'Connor's Texas Rules, Serving Documents, ch.
 1-D. Rule 21c requires redaction of sensitive data.